EGA-archive/ega-fuse-client/README.md

 ```
 ./fuseclient.sh stop
 ```

+After running, it will create a virtual directory at MOUNTPOINT_PATH(default path: `/tmp/mnt`).
+Inside the virtual directory contains the list the datasets and files authorised by the user.
+The user then can copy those datasets & files into their local directory.

 Optional arguments:
 * m : mount point path, default value: /tmp/mnt `Note: Ensure that the mount point path exists`